 Notes from my kitchen:

-- The rhubarb can be made, covered and refrigerated for up to 1 day before serving.
-Leftovers are delicious served over yogurt or oatmeal.
+- The pie dough can be made, covered, and refrigerated for up to 1 week or frozen up to 1 month.

 For Your Reference: Here are The Everyday Baker page numbers for the essential techniques you’ll be using in this recipe.
 Take a look in the book before you start baking.

 - For more about ingredients and equipment, see p.
 5 thru 28.